noelseo/Jobubbles/README.md

 ```

 ### Links to Company's Careers Site
-* Each company bubble provides a direct link to the company's careers site
+* Each company bubble provides a direct link to its careers site

 ![Apply](./README/apply.gif)